AyushBherwani1998/platform_channel_samples/README.md

 This repository containts the samples to show how to build plugins for Android, web, and Desktop.
 Apart from that, it also shows how to use dart:ffi for C/C++ interop and JS interop in Dart

 - battery_native

 The battery_native demonstrates how to build battery plugin for android, web and desktop.
-Currently, the battery_native is only implements for web.
+Currently, the battery_native is only implemented for web.
 To test the plugin for web, run demo_app.

 - counter_native

 The counter_native demonstrates how to build a counter plugin for android, web and desktop.
 Currrently, the counter_native supports android, and web.

 - web_camera_demo

 The web_camera_demo uses dart:html library to access the javascript apis and capture images from webcam on browsers.
 Currently, exploring the apis to capture images efficiently.
 The demo will only run on chrome browser.

 <h6> Screens for web_camera_demo </h6>